aaron-grau/curic/rails/projects/first_routes/README.md

 We have our initial routes now and have the endpoints necessary to manage a `User` resource.
 Notice though that our routes point to a `UsersController`, which we don't actually have yet.
-Nor do we have a `User` model, we'll add that later, too.
+Nor do we have a `User` model.
+We'll add that later, too.
 Soon!

 ## First Controller

-Each API endpoint creates/reads/updates/destroys a resource,
+Each API endpoint creates/reads/updates/destroys (CRUD) a resource.

-The router defines API endpoints (urls), and records which controller and action to invoke.
+The router defines API endpoints (URLs), and records which controller and action to invoke for each one.
 Each API endpoint has a conventional meaning: create/read/update/destroy a resource.
 The controllers and their actions are the ones actually doing the **CRUD** ing.